-- Teams to be made up of 1-4 students enrolled in a UTS degree (undergraduate or postgraduate);
+- Teams to be made up of 1-6 students enrolled in a UTS degree (undergraduate, postgraduate and HDR);

 - All team members must be enrolled at the time of registration

-- New and innovative products, ideas or services at any developmental stage may be submitted as the basis for the Business Plan.
-Ideas must be new and may not be a part of an existing business;
+- New and innovative products, ideas or services at any developmental stage may be submitted as the basis for the Lean Canvas.
+Ideas/startups must not be earning revenues at the time of registration

 - Intellectual property (IP) associated with the project will remain with the teams;